qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * The range of colors (using the Color ramp listbox) from which color applied to the symbol is selected

-Then click on **Classify** button to create classes from the distinct value of the attribute column.
+Then click on Classify button to create :index:`classes` from the distinct value of the attribute column.
 Each class can be disabled unchecking the checkbox at the left of the class name.